tomerten/financejson/README.md

 FinanceJSON is a JSON based finance file format.
-JSON is able to describe complex data structures, has a human readable syntax and is available in all common programming language.
+JSON is able to describe complex data structures, has a human readable syntax and is available in all common programming languages.
 It is therefore an
 appropriate choice to store financial data in this format.
 Another advantage is that this format allows easy storage and data extraction.